judsonlmoore/judsonlmoore.com/_posts/travel/destinations/scotland/2018-02-13-edinburgh-castle-walking-tour.markdown

 The exterior of the memorial has been designed with the Edinburgh Castle aesthetic kept in mind.
 As this rests atop one of the highest points of the castle's grounds, it is very visible from afar and so the architecture is intended to blend in.
 The interior, on the other hand, is almost art deco in style and feel much more like a modern memorial of sorts. **The flags of Scottish regiments hang throughout.** Under each flag are thick books on display with the names of all those who have served in each regiment and who have died in service.

-{% cloudinary default /assets/images/2018/01/castle-walking-tour-edinburgh-scottish-national-war-memorial.jpg alt="The outside of the Scottish National War Memorial" description="Scottish National War Memorial at Edinburgh Castle" %}
+{% cloudinary /assets/images/2018/01/castle-walking-tour-edinburgh-scottish-national-war-memorial.jpg alt="The outside of the Scottish National War Memorial" description="Scottish National War Memorial at Edinburgh Castle" %}

 ## St Margaret's Chapel